GenZ-LIO: Generalizable LiDAR-Inertial Odometry Beyond Confined--Open Boundaries: EXPERIMENTAL EVALUATION

 The effect of the proposed scale-aware adaptive voxelization was most evident in sequences that included extremely confined scenes.
-Although the \dataset{Exp\,16} sequence of the \dataset{2022 HILTI}~\cite{zhang2022ral} dataset was categorized as an indoor sequence, it contained both open hall segments and highly confined staircases, leading to abrupt variations in scene scale.
-In this sequence, most methods diverged in the confined staircases, where a fixed voxel size could cause the voxelized point count to drop sharply, resulting in insufficient geometric information for reliable state estimation.
+In the \dataset{Exp\,16} sequence of the \dataset{2022 HILTI}~\cite{zhang2022ral} dataset, most methods diverged in the confined staircases, where a fixed voxel size could cause the voxelized point count to drop sharply, resulting in insufficient geometric information for reliable state estimation.
 In contrast, \emph{baseline with adaptive voxelization} remained stable by adjusting the voxel size to drive the voxelized point count toward a scale-informed setpoint; see Sec.~\ref{subsec: exp_ablation_gain_scheduling}.
 Similarly, AdaLIO~\cite{lim2023ur}, which also employs an adaptive voxelization strategy, avoided divergence on this sequence.
 Among the methods without adaptive voxelization, only Point-LIO~\cite{he2023ais} remained stable, likely due to its point-wise state update that partially compensated for the loss of geometric characteristics in highly confined regions.

 The benefit of the proposed hybrid-metric state update was prominent in open outdoor environments with weak planar structure.
 In the \dataset{Waterways-Short}, \dataset{Waterways-Medium}, and \dataset{Waterways-Long} sequences of the \dataset{GEODE}~\cite{chen2026ijrr} dataset, LiDAR returns were absent from the water surface, leading to a scarcity of reliable planar constraints along degenerate directions.
 In such scenarios, methods relying primarily on point-to-plane residuals often suffered from degraded accuracy or divergence, as reflected by the large errors or divergent cases.
 In contrast, \emph{baseline with hybrid-metric state update} mitigated large errors induced by weak observability by leveraging point-to-point residuals to compensate for the lack of planar structure.
 The corresponding numerical analysis is discussed in Sec.~\ref{subsec: exp_hybrid_metric}.
 Consistent with this observation, LIO-EKF~\cite{wu2024icra}, which utilizes point-to-point residuals, also showed improved robustness in environments with limited planar structure.